Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 - capping usage for certain states (in the Colorado basin) to ensure that droughts do not disproportionally damage downstream states and environments.

 ### Drainage basin planning
-This is a collaborative effort at the drainage-basin scale to encourage the sharing of demands and needs for everyone involved, including domesctic use, industury and agriculture.
+This is a collaborative effort at the drainage basin scale to encourage the sharing of demands and needs for everyone involved, including domestic use, industry and agriculture.

 Calculations are made in relation to the amount and rates of fluxes in the system, with "targets" placed on stores.
-For example, s
+For example, stating that aquifers should always remain 50% at capacity with a high water table.
+After these plans have been made, actions can be taken, such as reforestation to improve interception rates, slowing peak flow, and encouraging greater infiltration and percolation.
+Urban areas can be financially incentivised to reduce the amount of impermeable surfaces - such as in the EU Water Directive Framework pre-2020 where 10 catchment hydrologies had holistic plans established to improve the amount and availability of water at this scale.

 ---